pbeens/Rust-Tutorial/main/functions.md

 - To avoid repeating code
 - To make your logic easier to read and test
 - To isolate behavior for reuse across files

+## 6. What's Next?

+You've now learned how to define and use functions to organize your code and make it reusable.
+Great job!

+Ready to put those skills to practice and explore how Rust handles numbers, calculations, and common mathematical tasks?
+Continue your journey by learning about **Teaching Mathematics in Rust** in [`math.md`](./math.md).